This guide provides information for preparing a supplementary digital video for submission to any of the CHI venues where videos are accepted.

 Encoding to MPEG-4/H.264 (.mp4)

-The Video Previews require MPEG-4 encoding using the H.264 codec (file format .mp4).
+All the videos should use MPEG-4 encoding using the H.264 codec (file format .mp4).
 Most video editing software (such as iMovie, Adobe Premiere, Camtasia, and Final Cut Pro) provides an exporting option to MPEG-4/H.264.
 There are also a number of free encoding solutions you can use:

 - x264 can encode any video into H.264.